The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Abstract

 \section{Abstract}

-In this article, the minimum distance of the dual $C^{\bot}$ of a functional code $C$ on an arbitrary dimensional variety $X$ over a finite field $\F_q$ is studied.
-The approach consists in finding minimal configurations of points on $X$ which are not in ``\textit{general position}''.
+In this article, the minimum distance of the dual $C^{\bot}$ of a functional code $C$ on an arbitrary--dimensional variety $X$ over a finite field $\F_q$ is studied.
+The approach is based on problems {\it \`a la Cayley--Bacharach} and consists in describing the minimal configurations of points on $X$ which fail to impose independent conditions on forms of some fixed degree $m$.
 If $X$ is a curve, the result improves in some situations the well-known \textit{Goppa designed distance}.

 \textbf{AMS Classification:} 14J20, 94B27, 14C20.

 \textbf{Keywords:} Algebraic geometry, finite fields, error--correcting codes, algebraic--geometric codes, linear systems.